Kate Middleton Reportedly ‘Against’ Homeschooling But Is Making Do Amid Coronavirus Pandemic

 “This will ensure that children have continuity of learning when they are unable to attend school,” a spokesperson for the school told Us Weekly.

 Like many parents around the world, Kate and William are balancing caring for their kids with their work responsibilities.
 A report from Vanity Fair states that the two are ramping up work with their charitable organizations, reorienting all of them to focus on the pandemic.

-A royal insider told the publication the Cambridges are very aware of their unique position and wish to help as much as they can.
+A royal insider told the publication that the Cambridges are very aware of their unique position and wish to help as much as they can.
 As Harry and Meghan Markle are no longer working royals, and many other senior members of the family are at a higher risk of contracting the virus due to their age, William and Kate feel they are “best positioned to take on more work.”